HuGe-S/Data-Augmentation-for-Deep-Learning-Approach-for-Surface-Defect-Detection/README.md

 # Dataset

   The dataset we use is from the paper, you can download [KolektorSDD](https://www.vicos.si/Downloads/KolektorSDD) here.
-  It consisits of appoximately 300 electronic commutator's surface images.
-About 20 % of these images have defect.
+  It consists of approximately 300 electronic commutator's surface images.
+About 20 % of these images have a defect.
   You can refer to the [paper](https://link.springer.com/article/10.1007/s10845-019-01476-x) for details of the experiment.

-# Repository useage
+# Repository usage
   To simplify the usage of the model, we build a Google colab environment to help users quickly build the framework and implement their own data augmentation method.
-  There are 4 main setp to test your framework after  clone this repository in Google Colab
+  There are 4 main steps to test your framework after cloning this repository in Google Colab

-  1.Environment installization
+  1.Environment installation

   2.Data Augmentation method implementation